Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Simulation experiments

-In this Section, we compare our novel CSP-BART with GAMs, SSP-BART, and VCBART in terms of bias (i.e., the difference between the posterior mean parameter estimates and the true parameter values) using two sets of synthetic data.
-The results were obtained using \textsf{R} \citep{R} version 4.11 and the \textsf{R} packages \texttt{mgcv} \citep{wood2017generalized}, \texttt{semibart} \citep{zeldow2019semiparametric}, and \texttt{VCBART} \citep{deshpande2020vcbart}.
-For CSP-BART and SSP-BART, we use $T=50$ trees, $2{,}000$ MCMC iterations as burn-in, and $2{,}000$ as post-burn-in.
-We use the default arguments of the \texttt{mgcv} and \texttt{VCBART} packages, with the exception of \texttt{intercept=FALSE} being specified for \texttt{VCBART} for the sake of comparability with CSP-BART and SSP-BART.
+For CSP-BART, SSP-BART, and SSP-BART\textsuperscript{$\star$}, we use $T=50$ trees, $2{,}000$ MCMC iterations as burn-in, and $2{,}000$ as post-burn-in.
+We use the default arguments of the \texttt{mgcv} and \texttt{VCBART} packages, with the exception of \texttt{intercept=FALSE} being specified for \texttt{VCBART} for the sake of comparability with the other BART-based models.
 We note that the GAM is the only non-Bayesian method among the set of comparators.
 As GAMs require explicit specification of terms to be included in the linear predictor, we supply the true structure used to simulate the data in both experiments.
 This gives GAMs an unfair advantage over the other methods, but does provide a baseline that the BART-based methods can aim for.
+In practice, a misspecified GAM could be expected to perform much worse.